-Though your bday is reason to celebrate, aging is responsible for changes to hair texture.
-“Just like the skin on our face, our hair quality changes – hair naturally gets finer as we get older,” says Anabel.
-“Just like we don’t have the same skin our muscle tone in our 40s, 50s and 60s etc as we did in our 20s, we do not have the same quality of hair.
+Though your birthday is a reason to celebrate, aging is responsible for changes to hair texture.
+“Just like the skin on our face, our hair quality changes.
+Hair naturally gets finer as we get older,” says Anabel.
+“Just like we don’t have the same skin or muscle tone in our 40s, 50s, and 60s as we did in our 20s, we do not have the same quality of hair.
 Strands naturally get slightly finer and shorter as we get older,” she elaborates.
 However, look at your parents as an indication of how your hair might change over time.
 “The extent to which our hair diameter changes is largely reliant on our genes,” says Anabel.
 “If you have a strong genetic predisposition to reduced hair volume, shifts to hair volume can begin to occur as soon as you hit puberty.
 In those with slight or no genetic predisposition, it can be much more subtle.”

 Whenever our hormones change, our hair texture is also subject to shift.
-Anabel explains that Menopause can trigger, or even speed-up, hair density changes because this is when oestrogen (or female hormone) levels drop, and the percentage of androgens (male hormones) rises in relation to them.
-“Oestrogens are hair friendly and help to keep strands in their growth phase.
-Androgens can have the opposite effect – especially in those with a genetic predisposition to follicle sensitivity.”
+Anabel explains that Menopause can trigger, or even speed up hair density changes.
+This is when estrogen (or female hormone) levels drop, and the percentage of androgens (male hormones) rises in relation to them.
+“Oestrogens are hair-friendly and help to keep strands in their growth phase.
+Androgens can have the opposite effect, especially in those with a genetic predisposition to follicle sensitivity.”